vincentgarin/mppR/cran-comments.md

 ## package update 1.2.1

 Changes due to the fact that package ‘synbreed’ was removed from the CRAN repository.
 I removed the part of my code depending on synbreed.

+There is a note concerning the family name of an article (Diallo, Tekete, Thera and Rami).
+Those names are correct.

 ## Test environments
 * Local machine (Windows 10), R 3.6.2